-Also, make sure that the breaks your workers take are truly regular as nobody would want to overwork themselves.
-If there are any workaholics in your team, you must still make them rest once in a while or they can get exhausted easily.
+Also, make sure that the breaks your workers take are truly regular, as nobody would want to overwork themselves.
+If there are any workaholics in your team, encourage them rest once in a while or they can get exhausted easily.

 It can feel quite de-motivating to employees if they don’t see their role in the business progressing anywhere.
 No one wants to feel like their career is at a standstill.
 A way to change this is to make the next steps in their career path clear.

 These can be discussed with the employee themselves, asking where they want their career to go, and how you can work together to get them there.
 Setting clear pathways with promotional opportunities, performance metrics, and frequent check-ins has the power to motivate your team members, and help them feel like they have a future to strive for within the company.